 Visit the island of Ischia

-Take a boat ride over to the pristine island of Ischia, where you will find beautiful secluded beaches, natural baths, and an abundance of history.
+Take a boat ride to the pristine island of Ischia, where you will find beautiful secluded beaches, natural baths, and abundant history.
 A similar landscape to its more famous neighbor Capri, Ischia provides a more laid-back experience with fewer tourists and is a lot cheaper.

 - Location: Ischia Island